hagerkhaledabdelmonem/Operating-Systems/README.md

         Handle memory blocks dynamically by using LISTS to allocate or free any required space either by the OS or any user program
    - The main functions are “Functions definitions in dynamic_allocator.c “ :
      - initialize_MemBlocksList
-        Function Role:
+            - Function Role:
-        -Currently, the “MemBlockNodes” array is already created with empty “MAX_MEM_BLOCK_CNT” block elements.
+                 - Currently, the “MemBlockNodes” array is already created with empty “MAX_MEM_BLOCK_CNT” block elements.
-        -“AvailableMemBlocksList” is empty without any pointers or nodes.
+                 - “AvailableMemBlocksList” is empty without any pointers or nodes.
-        -This function shall:
+                 - This function shall:
                      - ZEROing the size & pointers of “AvailableMemBlocksList”.
                      - Then, fill the list by making it points to the first n=numOfBlocks empty elements exist in “MemBlockNodes” array.
                      - At the end of this function, the “AvailableMemBlocksList” shall be initialized as a linked list of “numOfBlocks” elements from those that already exist in   the “MemBlockNodes” array.

 	find_block
 Function Role: